-- Linearity: The input and output characteristic of any transducer must be linear in order to have desired results.
+- Linearity: The input and output characteristic of any transducer must be linear in order to have the desired results.

-- Repeatability: A transducer should generate a repeatedly same output when same input is applied at its terminals.
+- Repeatability: A transducer should generate a repeatedly same output when the same input is applied at its terminals.

 - Electrical parameters: Electrical parameters of the system must be properly selected.
-This relates in terms of SNR at the time of amplification of the signal, its frequency response and required cable length etc.
+This relates in terms of SNR at the time of amplification of the signal, its frequency response and required cable length, etc.

 Advantages of Transducer

 - It simplifies the amplification and attenuation of the signal.

 - Due to IC fabrication technique, it can be implemented in the small chip.
 Thus, minimizes its size.